panaali/mseyfi.github.io/posts/DETR.md

 This is the general scheme for the DETR architecture’s cross-attention dimensions.

-## Remarks on the positional embedding
+##  Remarks on the Positional Embedding
 Positional embeddings are re-applied to the keys during the decoder’s cross-attention to ensure that positional information is explicitly available when computing attention weights.
 Only the keys (and queries) get positional embeddings because the attention mechanism relies on the Q–K interaction to determine “where” to attend.
 Adding positional information to the values is not necessary for establishing spatial correspondence, and could distort the content features.

 **Detailed Explanation:**